Health care in retirement: What’s your plan?

 Go to Home > Accounts > Investment Summary > Start Investing.

-Potential Tax Advantages: You can receive tax-free distributions from your HSA to pay or be reimbursed for qualified medical expenses you incur after you establish the HSA.
+Potential Tax Advantages: You can receive federal income tax-free distributions from your HSA to pay or be reimbursed for qualified medical expenses you incur after you establish the HSA.
 If you receive distributions for other reasons, the amount you withdraw will be subject to income tax and may be subject to an additional 20% tax, unless an exception applies.
 Any interest or earnings on the assets in the account are federal income tax-free.
 You may be able to claim a tax deduction for contributions you, or someone other than your employer, make to your HSA directly (not through payroll deductions).
 In addition, HSA contributions may reduce your state income taxes in certain states.
 Certain limits may apply to employees who are considered highly compensated key employees.
 Bank of America recommends you contact qualified tax or legal counsel before establishing an HSA.